Scouts of the Imperial Guard: 1st Regiment of Éclaireurs

-The 1st Regiment of which was attached to the Horse Grenadiers, and was thus sometimes called the regiment of Éclaireurs-grenadiers, as counterparts to the Cossacks.
+The 1st Regiment of which was attached to the Mounted Grenadiers of the Imperial Guard, and was thus sometimes called the regiment of Éclaireurs-grenadiers, as counterparts to the Cossacks.
 They arrived in the theatre of operations late in the Napoleonic Wars, joining the army on 1 January 1814 just in time to participate in the Six Days Campaign (fighting at Brienne, La Rothière, Champaubert, Montmirail, Montereau, Craonne and Arcis-sur-Aube) then to be dissolved on the Bourbon Restoration.

-The 1st Regiment's first commander was Claude Testot-Ferry, transferred from his command of the Empress' Dragoons, and most of the Regiment's officers were directly recruited from within the Guard including a large number from the Gardes d'Honneur, including Pierre (an old soldier from Testot-Ferry's old regiment of the 10e régiment de chasseurs à cheval), Delavillane, Lepot (from the Horse Grenadiers of the Guard) and Kister.
+The 1st Regiment's first commander was Claude Testot-Ferry, transferred from his command of the Empress' Dragoons, and most of the regiment's officers were directly recruited from within the Guard including a large number from the Guards of Honour, including Pierre (an old soldier from Testot-Ferry's old regiment of the 10e régiment de chasseurs à cheval), Delavillane, Lepot (from the Horse Grenadiers of the Guard) and Kister.
 The first of these squadrons had uniforms largely in the Hussar style, based on those of the Gardes d'Honneur (a green dolman and a pelisse with white lace and black fur for officers), and were attached to the Old Guard.
 The other 3 squadrons were uniformed in the style of Chasseurs de la Ligne (a short dark green habit-veste, also known as a "Kinski") and attached to the Young Guard.
 The jackets of trumpeters were sky-blue.

 The first detachment of the regiment left for the field army in late January 1814, but by mid March the entire regiment was reduced to 200 sabres.
 The regiment was eventually renamed as the 2nd Regiment of Chasseurs a Cheval of the Guard in 1815.
-The 1st Éclaireurs fought on many engagements during the 1814 campaign in France : Six Days Campaign, Battle of Brienne, Battle of Champaubert, Battle of Montmirail, Battle of Château-Thierry, Battle of Vauchamps, Battle of Montereau, Battle of Craonne, Battle of Arcis-sur-Aube, Battle of Saint-Dizier and Battle of Paris.